The Best Online Fabric Stores to Make Your Sofa Look Bespoke

 - Shipping and return policies vary from shop to shop

 Why we chose it: Easiest to find discontinued fabric and save it for later.

 C’mon, who doesn’t love the endless options Etsy has?
-With a useful search engine that picks up even far-out keywords, you can usually uncover vintage or no-longer-in-production gems that you’ve been after, says deMañana.
-Instead of clogging up your browser with 40 tabs of fabric, you can swiftly favorite items on the site by category and save them as collections to come back to later.
+With a useful search engine that picks up even far-out keywords, you can usually uncover vintage (like this green and pink stripe by Schumacher) or no-longer-in-production gems that you’ve been after, says deMañana.
+Instead of clogging your browser with 40 tabs of fabric, you can swiftly favorite items on the site by category and save them as collections to come back to later.
 You’ll be notified if a fabric you’re eyeing goes on sale, and if you identify with a seller’s taste altogether, you can bookmark their page.